Holidays in Madeira

 London to Lisbon is approx. 2 hours and 30 mins, London to Madeira is approx. 3 hours and 45 mins

-Visitors on holidays to Madeira will have plenty of opportunity to explore the culture and history of the island and one of the best places to start is Funchal, which has been the capital for some 500 years.
+Visitors to Madeira will have plenty of opportunity to explore the culture and history of the island.
+One of the best places to start is Funchal - it's been the island's capital for some 500 years.

-Popular attractions in Funchal include the cathedral, which was built in the 15th century, as well as the Convento de Santa Clara, which features religious art and centuries-old architecture.
+Popular attractions in Funchal include the cathedral, built in the 15th century, and the Convento de Santa Clara, which features religious art and centuries-old architecture.

-Other popular destinations for those on holidays to Madeira include the village of Santana with its charming A-frame houses houses and banana plantations, as well as Camara de Lobos, Cabo Girao and San Vicente.
+Other popular destinations for those on Madeira holidays include the village of Santana, with its charming A-frame houses houses and banana plantations, as well as Camara de Lobos, Cabo Girao and San Vicente.

+On our Madeira tours, you'll discover that there's far more to this stunning island than beautiful beaches.
 Winding roads will take you past charming houses and through dense forest, high into the mountains.
-From the top of Pico Ruivo - the tallest point on Madeira - you will enjoy inspiring views of the valleys below and you may even get a chance to spot some of the beautiful wildflowers that the region is famous for.
+From the top of Pico Ruivo - the tallest point on Madeira - you'll enjoy inspiring views of the valleys below.
+You might even get a chance to spot some of the beautiful wildflowers that the region is famous for.

 Madeira Flower Festival holidays

-Ocean cruises are a popular option and most holidays to Madeira depart from Southampton, meaning you can enjoy the ease and comfort of a no-fly cruise.
+Ocean cruises to Madeira are a popular option and most depart from Southampton, meaning you can enjoy the ease and comfort of a no-fly cruise.

 Why choose a Titan Travel tour or cruise?